 The Holy What?

-Religion or not, I entered the silent holy ground and carefully climbed my way up the old, crumbling stone staircase towards the thousand-year-old Holly Tree.
-It appeared to be weeping; the boughs heavy with burden, as if the protecting of all the special objects left behind had taken its toll on the poor old tired tree.
+Religion or not, I entered the silent holy ground and carefully climbed my way up the old, crumbling stone staircase toward the thousand-year-old Holly Tree.
+It appeared to be weeping; the boughs heavy with burden, as if the protection of all the special objects left behind had taken its toll on the poor old tired tree.